EdwardChest/infinityTG/README.md

 # Infinity Telegram
 ___
-Very simple script to run infinity inline for your Telegram account using Telegram API
+Very simple script to run infinity online for your Telegram account using Telegram API

 ## Installation